CARP preemption doesn't switch to backup where connectivity between systems is lost but not NIC link

 Something that bears more investigation.
 It's an unusual real world failure scenario outside the VM case.

-#5 Updated by Dan Journo over 4 years ago
+#5 Updated by Dan Journo almost 5 years ago

 Upon further testing, this issue seems to cause further problems described below when using certain switches that take about 30 seconds to negotiate before sending traffic.